industrial-edge/archiving-and-visualization/docs/installation.md

 - USER, PASSWORD: The user and password are configured in the Databus and used in the OPC UA Connector for accessing (publish, subscribe) to topics on the Databus
 - TOPIC_NAME: This is the default topic root path for data of the OPC UA Connector
 - METADATA_TOPIC_NAME: This is the default topic root path for metadata of the OPC UA Connector
-- DATA_SOURCE_NAME The data source Name is configured in the OPC UA Connector Configurator.
+- DATA_SOURCE_NAME The data source Name is configured in the OPC UA Connector.
 Insert here the data source Name for your PLC-Connection

 #### InfluxDB